Vivian Maier and The White Bear

 Dance in Brooklyn 1955 © William Klein

 I came across the work of William Klein when browsing though photography books in a book shop.
-It didn’t take many turns of the pages for me to decide to buy the book and learn more about the man and his photography.
+It didn’t take many turns of the pages for me to decide to buy the book (Photofile, Thomas & Hudson) and learn more about the man and his photography.
 I found his raw, ironic, high contrast and grainy street photography vibrant, often strange and compelling.

 The anti-photograph